Florida State Road 526

 State Road 526 (SR 526) is a 3.306 mi east-west route in the Orlando, Orange County.
 It runs from State Road 50 in Ocoee, to State Road 15, the frontage roads of State Road 408, in Orlando.
 After the western terminus of SR 526, State Road 50, it becomes W Washington St. Between US 441 and the western terminus, it is known as County Road 526, and locally known as Old Winter Garden Road.
 It crosses State Road 408 twice.
-At the overpass of Interstate 4, State Road 526 runs north-south for 1 block.
+At the overpass of Interstate 4, State Road 526 runs north-south for 1 block, specifically northbound along North Garland Avenue and southbound along North Hughey Avenue.
 It then heads into Downtown Orlando via Robinson Street and follows the northern shore of Lake Eola.
 SR 526 next intersects State Road 15.
 At the Orlando Executive Airport, it heads north-south and then ends at State Road 15, the frontage roads of State Road 408.